 The wattage of a light bulb should still be taken into consideration to make sure it’s compatible with your fittings.
 The low wattage of LED light bulbs gives you a lot more flexibility, but you should still not exceed the stated wattage of any light fixture.

-If you’re still not sure about the difference between watts and lumens, find out more here.
+If you’re still not sure about the difference between watts and lumens, read our guide to Lumens vs Watts.

 LED light bulbs are incredibly long lasting compared to their incandescent counterparts.
 The average rated life of a product will tell you roughly how many hours life you should get out of it before it fails.
 Importantly, though, don’t mix the rated life up with the manufacturer’s warranty period, as the two may not always be the same.